-- 1 Set the Active profile list to Global driver settings and click the Restore button to restore all settings to their default values. - 2 Then, select an application profile by using any one of these methods: - Select the application profile directly from the Active profile list OR - Select the application from the Application list.
-Notice that an associated profile for the selected application appears in the Active profile list.
-If another profile is also associated with the application you selected, you can browse the list and select that profile instead.
+- 1 Set the Active profile list to Global driver settings and click the Restore button to restore all settings to their default values. - 2 Click the Active profile list and select an application profile from the list.
+The driver settings of the profile you selected appear in the Global driver settings list.
+Figure 7.4 shows an example for the 3D Studio Max selected profile.